Pop-up ad: Pop-under ads

 Pop-under ads are similar to pop-up ads, but the ad window appears hidden behind the main browser window rather than superimposed in front of it.
-As pop-up ads became more widespread and more intrusive, often taking up whole computer screen, many users would immediately close the pop-up ads that appeared over a site without looking at them.
+As pop-up ads became more widespread and intrusive, often taking up the whole computer screen, many users would immediately close the pop-up ads that appeared over a site without looking at them.
 Pop-under ads do not immediately impede the view of content, but remain unnoticed until the user closes or minimizes the main browser window.

 Pop-under ad technology

 A pop-under ad involves two JavaScript functions introduced in 1995 with the Netscape 2.0b3 browser.
-Modern web publishers and advertisers use it to create a window in front of the users screen, load an advertisement, and then send it behind the screen.
+Modern web publishers and advertisers use it to create a window in front of the user's screen, load an advertisement, and then send it behind the screen.